 school

-I

 Nature of concern/disclosure

-Please include where you were what did the child say or do and a disclosure, wha t you saw, who e lse was there,
+Please include where you were what did the child say or do and w a disclosure, what you saw, who e else was there,

-Time & date of incident: Was there an injury?
-Yes / No Г vid you see it? /es / No
+Time & date of incident:

+Was there an injury?
+Yes / No D id you see it?
+Ye es / No

-Describe the injury: .a you see it.
+Describe the injury:

-Have you filled in a body plan be Yes / No low to show where t he injury is and it s approximate siz e?
+Have you filled in a body plan belo Yes / No ow to show where t he injury is and its approximate si ze?

 Was anyone else with you?
-Who)?
+Who?

 Has this happened before?
-Did you repor t the previous inc ident?
+Did you repor t the previous incid lent?

-Who are you passing this inform Name: ation to?
+Who are you passing this information tion to?

+Name:

 Position:

 Your signature:

 Time and date form completed:

 Time form received by DSL:

 Action taken by DSL:

 Referred to?

 Date: Time:

 Parents informed?
 Yes / No (If No, state reason)

 Feedback given to?

 Pastoral team Tutor Child Person who recorded disclosure

 Further Action Agreed:

-Full name: DSL Signature:
+Full name:

-Date:
+DSL Signature: Date: